-In 1975 the EPLF (Sha'abya) prompted the formation of the TPLF, part of whose membership were college students in Addis Ababa.
+In 1975 EPLF (Shaebia) prompted the formation of the TPLF.
 The EPLF admitted for military training Siye, Abay and Awalom and later Aregawi, and Agazi.
 Meles Zenawi received political training in Asmara, and in 1976 joined EPLF-trained combatants, who were sent to Tigrey, Yemane Kidane (also known as Jamaica) was assigned to work in the TPLF and to provide direct link to Isaias Afeworki.

-The 1st TPLF Congress (1978-79) elected officers that included Sebhat Nega - Chairman; Aregawi Berhe - Vice Chairman and Chief of the Military Command, Siye Abraha - Deputy Army Commander
+The 1st TPLF Congress (1978-79) elected officers included: Sebhat Nega - Chairman; Aregawi Berhe - Vice Chairman and Chief of the Military Command, Siye Abraha - Deputy Army Commander